MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/management-insights.md

 - **Update all sites to the same version**: Use the same version of Configuration Manager in a hierarchy.
 This configuration makes sure all sites provide the same functionality.
 Sites of different versions in the same hierarchy introduce interoperability scenarios.
 Later versions of Configuration Manager include new features and resolve known issues.
 For more information, see [Interoperability between different versions](../../plan-design/hierarchy/interoperability-between-different-versions.md).

-For more information on these rules, see [Remediation steps for Configuration Manager management insights](https://docs.microsoft.com/services-hub/health/remediation-steps-configmgr).
+For more information on these insights, see [Remediation steps for Configuration Manager management insights](https://docs.microsoft.com/services-hub/health/remediation-steps-configmgr).

 > [!TIP]
 > If you're already a customer of Microsoft Unified or Microsoft Premier, sign in to the [Services Hub](https://serviceshub.microsoft.com/assessments/) for additional on-demand assessments.